Getting organized: Digital collage elements, photos, and ephemera

 Consider your own collage-creation process, and then think of how best to organize your image elements for supporting that process.
 And don’t worry if you get it “wrong,” since you can always change how your organize your stuff whenever you want.

-3. How will your maintain your organizational system?
+3. How will you maintain your organizational system?

 This is more of a practical consideration.
 A natural instinct is to create very specific folders for very specific images, but that can backfire BIG TIME.